Advice > Consulting

 • Describe a situation where you used your leadership skills.
 What was the situation, what was your role, and how did you impact the situation through your leadership?

-• Tell me about a time when you influenced without authority
+• Tell me about a time when you influenced someone without having authority over them.

-You’ll notice that the example questions in each category are virtually identical, so there shouldn’t be any surprise when you get into the interview.
+You’ll notice that the examples in each category are pretty similar to each other, so there shouldn’t be any surprise when you get into the interview.

 3. How to answer McKinsey PEI questions

 There’s no mystery about how to answer PEI questions.
-You’ll need to prepare several ”stories” or “examples” from your personal and professional experience to demonstrate the 3 question areas we’ve just covered.
+You’ll need to prepare several stories from your personal and professional experience to demonstrate the four PEI themes we’ve just covered.

-How many?
-McKinsey recommends preparing two examples for each of the three areas, and we agree.
-You’ll likely have more than three interviews, so it’s probable that two different interviewers will target the same area, and you might not want to repeat the same story in the same round (although interviewers tend not to cross-check).
+How many stories?
+McKinsey interview coach Peter recommends preparing two examples for each of the four PEI themes.
+You’ll likely have more than three interviews, so there's a chance two different interviewers could target the same area.
+Just to be on the safe side, though, you might want to avoid repeating the same story in the same round.

-For these reasons, you’ll need to prepare 6 examples to demonstrate the three areas listed above.
-And you’ll need to be able to go into a lot of depth, as you’ll be talking about it for 10-15 minutes, and the interviewer will ask you specific, searching questions.
+Overall, you’ll need to prepare eight examples to demonstrate the four areas listed above.
+You’ll need to be able to go into a lot of depth, as you’ll be talking about it for 10-15 minutes, and the interviewer will ask you specific questions.

 Let’s go through our 8 essential tips to help you construct these stories in the strongest way possible.

-Using a framework can bring many benefits.
-It helps you avoid making common mistakes, such as forgetting to explain what the impact of your actions were, or what lessons you learned.
+Using a framework to answer PEI questions can bring many benefits.
+It helps you avoid making common mistakes, such as forgetting to explain what the impact of your actions was, or the lessons you learned.

-Perhaps counter-intuitively, a framework also can help you be more natural and authentic in the interview.
-The solid structure means you’re unlikely to lose your thread, so you can be more relaxed about going off on slight tangents if prompted, or if something suddenly comes to mind.
+Perhaps counterintuitively, a framework can help you sound more natural and authentic in the interview.
+The solid structure means you’re less likely to lose your thread, so you can be more relaxed about going off on slight tangents if prompted, or if something suddenly comes to mind.

 There are different ways to tell your story, but we suggest you keep it relatively simple.
 The STAR method (Situation, Task, Action, Result) is a popular approach for answering behavioural questions because it’s easy to remember.
 You may have already heard of it.

 However, we’ve found that candidates often find it difficult to distinguish the difference between steps two and three, or task and action.
-Some also forget to include lessons learned in the results step, which is especially crucial when discussing past failures.
+Some also forget to include lessons learned in the results step, which is especially crucial when discussing past failures or overcoming challenges.

-With that in mind, we’ve tweaked it into the (admittedly less catchy) SPSIL method:
+With that in mind, we’ve tweaked the framework into the (admittedly less catchy) SPSIL method:

 Of course, you can use the STAR method if you prefer, but the candidates we’ve worked with have tended to prefer SPSIL, as there’s no overlap between steps and they feel they’re less likely to miss something out.

 This doesn’t mean you can only give work-related examples.
 For example, is “captaining a university football team to a cup final” relevant to what you’d be doing at McKinsey?
 Actually, it could be very relevant, especially when answering the "inclusive leadership" question.
-As a captain, you presumably had to show leadership in high pressure situations, react decisively to changing circumstances, and use good communication skills to get the whole team pulling in the same direction.
+As a captain, you presumably have to show leadership in high-pressure situations, react decisively to changing circumstances, and use good communication skills to get a team of diverse people with various strengths, weaknesses, and personalities, to work towards a common goal.

-Conversely, a story about how you nailed a complex and important task during an internship might on the surface seem more relevant, but if you were simply executing what your boss was telling you to do without, say, interacting with different stakeholders, using initiative, or working as part of a team, it probably won’t be an effective story for any of the question areas.
+Conversely, a story about how you nailed a complex and important task during an internship might on the surface seem more relevant, but if you were simply executing what your boss was telling you to do without interacting with different stakeholders, using initiative, or working as part of a team, it probably won’t be an effective story for any of the PEI themes.

 McKinsey talks about PEI questions being a chance for you to show them "your best you."
 So what example from your past really demonstrates you at your best?
 If it can be something unique, then great.
 But more importantly, you need to tell it in a way that’s real, so it doesn’t sound like a copy of the dozen other ones they’ve heard that week.

 Part of this will come with practising telling the story until you can do so naturally and relaxed.
-But this will be hard to do if you don’t have real, true enthusiasm for your story.
+But this will be hard to do if you don’t have true enthusiasm for your story.
 So take the time to find strong examples from your past that you can really get excited about.
+Sensing your excitement and enthusiasm about the story you’re telling will surely pique your interviewer’s engagement.

 Interviews at McKinsey are not supposed to be monologues; they’re two-way discussions.
 That means that the interviewer will frequently interrupt you as you tell your story to ask further questions and to get you to delve deeper into aspects of it.